-Because the output capacitor is in the path of the inductor current discharge path it detects a high-current step from 0 to $I{PEAK}$ each time the switch turns off and the Schottky diode turns on.
-Any inductance along this series path from the cathode of the diode through $C{OUT}$ and back into the LM36923's GND pin contributes to voltage spikes ( $V{SPIKE} = L{P{-}} \times di/dt$ ) at SW and OUT.
-These spikes can potentially overvoltage the SW pin, or feed through to GND.
-To avoid this, COUT+ must be connected as close as possible to the cathode of the Schottky diode, and COUT- must be connected as close as possible to the LM36923's GND pin.
-The best placement for COUT is on the same layer as the LM36923 in order to avoid any vias that can add excessive series inductance.
+Because the output capacitor is in the path of the inductor current discharge path it detects a high-current step from 0 to I{PEAK} each time the switch turns off and the Schottky diode turns on.
+Any inductance along this series path from the cathode of the diode through C{OUT} and back into the GND pin of the LM36923H device GND pin contributes to voltage spikes ($V{SPIKE} = L{P-} \times di/dt$) at SW and OUT.
+These spikes can potentially over-voltage the SW pin, or feed through to GND.
+To avoid this, COUT+ must be connected as close to the cathode of the Schottky diode as possible, and COUT- must be connected as close to the GND pin of the device as possible.
+The best placement for COUT is on the same layer as the LM36923H in order to avoid any vias that can add excessive series inductance.